awylie199/react-laravel-starter/README.md

 ## Hot Module Replacement

-To get the hot module replacement to work with the webapp, you may need to install a [forwarder plugin](https://github.com/mhallin/vagrant-notify-forwarder).
+To get the hot module replacement to work with the webapp, you may need to install a [forwarder plugin](https://github.com/mhallin/vagrant-notify-forwarder) if you're using Homestead.

 Also update your resources/webpack.client.js file to match your app URL: